-Previous year question papers are one of the most used and powerful tool to crack any competitive exam.
-Previous year question papers helps to go through the pattern of the paper, types of questions asked and of course there is always a chance to repeat any question in exam.
-So previous year question papers and model papers helps to prepare for exam.
+Previous year question papers are one of the most used and powerful tools to crack any competitive exam.
+Previous year question papers help to go through the pattern of the paper, types of questions asked and of course, there is always a chance to repeat any question in the exam.
+So previous year question papers and model papers help to prepare for the exam.

-After preparation of IAS exam, It is good strategy to practise using previous year IAS question papers and IAS model papers.
-It makes candidates aware with the type of questions asked in IAS exam, important areas of subject.
+After preparation of IAS exam, It is a good strategy to practise using previous year IAS question papers and IAS model papers.
+It makes candidates aware of the type of questions asked in IAS exam, important areas of the subject.
 IAS previous year question paper helps to evaluate performance, mark shortcomings and work on it.

 Discount on Govt. services